Panzah-Nexus/voice-pipeline/docs/deployment_guide.md

 dockerfile_path = "./docker/Dockerfile"
 ```

+## Air-Gapped Benefits

+- **No External APIs**: All processing happens on Cerebrium GPU
+- **Data Privacy**: Audio never leaves your infrastructure
+- **Predictable Costs**: Only pay for GPU time, no per-request API fees
+- **Offline Capable**: Once deployed, no internet needed for AI processing

 ## Cost Optimization

 - **Scale to Zero**: Automatically scales down when not in use
-- **Pay per Use**: Only charged for active GPU time
+- **Pay per Use**: Only charged for active GPU time (~$0.50-1.00/hour)
-- **Efficient Batching**: Multiple conversations can share one instance
+- **No API Costs**: Ultravox and Piper run locally, no per-request charges
+- **Efficient Models**: 8B Ultravox model optimized for A10 GPU

 ## Security Notes

-- API keys are stored securely in Cerebrium secrets
+- HF token only used for initial model downloads
 - WebSocket connection uses WSS (secure WebSocket)
+- All AI processing happens within your Cerebrium deployment
-- No sensitive data stored locally
+- No audio data sent to external services

 ## Next Steps